 The tripartite model of attitude, also known as the ABC model, breaks attitudes down to their three components.
 The three components of attitude are:

-- Affect – how we feel about something.
+- Affective Attitude – how we feel about something.

-- Behavior – what we do about something.
+- Behavioral Attitude – what we do about something.

-- Cognition – how we think about something.
+- Cognitive Attitude – how we think about something.

 This model helps us to define attitudes and deconstruct them to see what’s going on under the surface.
 Sometimes, affect is influencing behavior more than cognition (when we make impulse purchases, for example).
 Other times, cognition wins over (such as when we want something but decide not to get it right now because it’s too expensive).